mkeller3/FastGeosuitability/README.md

 ## Polygon Suitability

-The polygon suitability endpoints allows you to perform a suitability analyis on a set of known geojson polygons.
+The polygon suitability endpoints allows you to perform a suitability analysis on a set of known geojson polygons.

 ### Polygon Suitability Parameters
 * `geojson_collection=geojson_collection` - a geojson collection of polygons.